smyk07/vinotes/README.md

 ### Open Daily

-To open today's daily note, enter the command:
+To open today's daily note, you can use either the `open-daily` or `od` keyword, as follows:

 ```
 vinotes open-daily